RutvikMendpara/DrinkLibrary/README.md

-# Drink Library
+# Drinks Library

 ## Introduction

-Drink Library is a robust and feature-rich web application developed using cutting-edge technologies.
-This document provides an in-depth insight into the architecture, components, and interactions that power the Drink Library experience.
+Drinks Library is a robust and feature-rich web application developed using cutting-edge technologies.
+This document provides an in-depth insight into the architecture, components, and interactions that power the Drinks Library experience.

 ## Technologies Used

-Drink Library is built upon a foundation of advanced technologies, each playing a crucial role in shaping the application's functionality and performance:
+Drinks Library is built upon a foundation of advanced technologies, each playing a crucial role in shaping the application's functionality and performance:

 - **React**: The core framework driving the user interface and facilitating the dynamic rendering of components.